 - Coming off the London train, go up the tarmac alleyway for 50 metres to cross over Lyell Road, and turn left for 10 metres to then turn right down Beach Avenue (which subsequently becomes Beresford Gap) in the direction of the sea, your direction 10°.

-- On reaching the coast, you have the choice of walking along the low cliff edge or (depending on conditions) along the base of the cliff edge.
-Either way turn left to go along the coast towards Reculver, which later becomes clearly visible as you approach.
+- On reaching the coast, you have the choice of walking along the low cliff edge or (depending on conditions) along the promenade at the base of the cliff.
+Either way, you pass around a headland, a shallow bay, then another headland to emerge onto Birchington's main beach, Minnis Bay.

 - To reach Herne Bay station: With the entrance to the Pier behind you, cross the coast road and then head south along Station Road (to the left of a large block of flats), to reach the station after 800 metres.

 - To continue to Swalecliffe or Whitstable, stay on the seafront beyond the pier.
 See the GPX or map for details of when to turn inland for the station.